CDCgov/prime-reportstream/prime-router/docs/proposals/0013-batch-retry.md

 ### Nifty Warehouse Metaphor
 Right now we have a front desk person who is getting paper reports - people are dropping by and sticking them in the inbox at any time.
-The front desk person is copying incoming reports as needed, adding a few stamps, and for each report is calling the mail room to say 'hey, got a report for <receiver>>, come get it ready to ship at noon' and then sticking it in the internal folder for that receiver.
+The front desk person is copying incoming reports as needed, adding a few stamps, and for each report is calling the mail room to say 'hey, got a report for Receiver X, come get it ready to ship at noon' and then sticking it in the internal folder for that receiver.
 At noon the mail room sends one person per call they got to get files ready to send to the receiver.
 Each of these people takes the time to get up from their desk and walk over - the first person to get there for each receiver grabs them all out of the folder, puts them in an